 +44 151 236 1964

 The world’s only hotel with a Beatles theme.
 Each of the rooms, dining spots and public spaces feature Beatles art.
 Current specials includes a Magical Mystery Package.
+Just around the corner from the Cavern Club.
+If you visit, make sure to also see the Beatles statues on the exterior of the hotel.

 Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS from 2012-2019.
 More than 900 of his stories still appear in syndication across 23 CBS websites, including New York, Los Angeles, Chicago and San Francisco.
 During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
 Additionally, his stories have appeared in the Daily Meal, CBS News, CBS Radio, Engadget, NBC.com, NJ.com and Radio.com.
 He earned a Media Fellowship from Stanford University in 2012.